johnvanzijl/Entsoe/README.md

-ENTSO-E Prices Home Assistant Integration
+# ENTSO-E Prices Home Assistant Integration

 This is a custom Home Assistant integration that fetches day-ahead electricity prices from the ENTSO-E API and calculates consumer prices.
 It supports manual data update requests and normal polling at regular intervals.

-Features
+## Features

-Fetches day-ahead electricity prices from the ENTSO-E API.
+- Fetches day-ahead electricity prices from the ENTSO-E API.
-Calculates consumer prices based on wholesale prices.
+- Calculates consumer prices based on wholesale prices.
-Allows manual data update requests via a service call.
+- Allows manual data update requests via a service call.
-Polls for updates every 15 minutes after the initial update.
+- Polls for updates every 15 minutes after the initial update.

-Installation
+## Installation

-Manual Installation
+### Manual Installation

-Download the integration files and place them in the custom_components/entsoeprices directory within your Home Assistant configuration directory.
+1. Download the integration files and place them in the `custom_components/entsoeprices` directory within your Home Assistant configuration directory.

-Ensure your directory structure looks like this:
+2. Ensure your directory structure looks like this:

-markdown
-Code kopiëren
 custom_components/
 └── entsoeprices/
     ├── __init__.py